-Mr. Jeffrey Scott Ackert, Director and Vice-President, Exploration and Business Development - Mr. Ackert, a geologist, has been involved in gold exploration in Africa for over 10 years.
-Mr. Ackert has worked in Burkina Faso,

-Mali, Niger and Ghana in West Africa, and Tanzania and Kenya in East Africa.
-He has worked for several majors, including six years as a mine geologist at Barrick's Golden Patricia mine in Northern Ontario.
-Mr. Ackert held the positions of Vice-President of Exploration and Vice-President Technical Services for Orezone Resources Inc. until that company's sale to IAMGOLD.
+Mr. Jeffrey Scott Ackert, Director and Vice-President, Exploration and Business Development - Mr. Ackert is a geologist with over 15 years of experience in gold exploration in West and East Africa.
+Mr. Ackert's career has been in exploration and production including six years as a mine geologist at Barrick's Golden Patricia mine in Northern Ontario.
+Mr. Ackert has held positions of vice-president of exploration and vice-president technical services for Orezone Resources Inc and is a director on several private exploration companies.

-Debbie M. Silver, Director and Corporate Secretary & Chief Financial Officer - Ms. Silver was a legal assistant from 1979 until 2002, involved in corporate, mining and securities law, and has been a public company administrator since 1997.
-She is currently the Corporate Secretary and Chief Financial Officer of Cassidy Gold Corp. and Anglo Aluminum Ltd.
+Debbie M. Silver, Director and Corporate Secretary & Chief Financial Officer - Ms. Silver worked as a legal assistant from 1979 until 2002, involved in corporate, mining and securities law, and has been a public company administrator since 1997.
+She is currently the Corporate Secretary and Chief Financial Officer of Cassidy Gold Corp. and Anglo Aluminum Ltd. and a director of Datum Ventures Inc.